 In 1989, the BBC pulled the plug on Doctor Who after 26 years.
 It was the network’s intention to bring the show back after a few years had given it some perspective, but it would be seven before any kind of Doctor Who briefly returned to screens and a further nine before it would be back again.
 It is this period, known as “The Wilderness Years,” that the fans were able to take over the reigns and a great deal of what New Who would become was forged.
-Despite the relatively low ratings of the final season, the show was still a British institution and obtaining a small but loyal fan following worldwide.
+Despite the relatively low ratings of the final season, the show was still a British institution and cultivating a small but loyal fan following worldwide.
 In fact, the show was so popular that even the fact that it wasn’t on anymore couldn’t stop people from demanding more from their favorite Time Lord.

 In 1991, Virgin Publications began releasing “Doctor Who: New Adventures” novels, a series of – you guessed it – new adventures featuring the Seventh Doctor and various companions, starting with Ace.
 The tone of these novels was, from the beginning, much darker and more grown-up than the show, and they drew some controversy for depicting sex, violence, and bad language.
 It was clear from the outset that the “New Adventures” novels were no longer aimed at young people and instead were focusing on keeping the now-grown fans the show already had.
-Virgin got some of the television series’ writers to pen the novels, including Seventh Doctor writers Marc Platt, Ben Aaronovitch, and Andrew Cartmel, and even the legendary Terrance Dicks.
-The novels also featured a bevy of up and coming writers who would eventually become prominent writers of New Who, including Mark Gatiss, Gareth Roberts, Paul Cornell, and even Russell T. Davies.
+Virgin got some of the television series’ writers to pen the novels, including Seventh Doctor writers Marc Platt, Ben Aaronovitch, and Andrew Cartmel, and even the legendary writer and script editor Terrance Dicks.
+The novels also featured a bevy of up-and-coming writers who would eventually become prominent writers of New Who, including Mark Gatiss, Gareth Roberts, Paul Cornell, and even Russell T. Davies.
 One of Cornell’s novels, Human Nature, was eventually adapted into the Tenth Doctor television story Human Nature/Family of Blood, making it to date the only television adventure to begin life as a spin-off novel.

 The overarching storyline of the novels furthered the so-called “Cartmel Masterplan,” the proposed future of the Seventh Doctor had the series continued with Andrew Cartmel as script editor.
 In it, the Doctor was revealed to be a much more powerful and calculating being, even going so far as to make him one of the architects of Time Lord everything.
 The character of Ace was also furthered in her journey and became a much more hardened and cynical character.
 She also had sex a lot.
 While it’s totally fine to develop characters to a deeper and more adult place, Ace’s promiscuity in the novels smacks of fanboy slash fic.
 But that might just be me.
 In total, 61 “New Adventures” novels were released between 1991 and 1997, 60 of which featured the Seventh Doctor.